MI-Hussain/AI4Science/README.md

 > **Last updated:** 20 Jul 2025
 > Curated resources and draft outline for an upcoming **Survey** paper on the landscape of *Artificial Intelligence for Science*.
 All references below are hyper‑linked for quick access.

-# Artificial Intelligence for Scientific Discovery: A Comprehensive Survey
->Artificial intelligence (AI) is rapidly transforming scientific research, offering unprecedented capabilities in data analysis, prediction, and autonomous experimentation.
-This survey provides a comprehensive overview of AI's application in science, detailing core methodologies such as deep learning, reinforcement learning, generative models, symbolic AI, physics-informed neural networks, and graph neural networks.
-It examines major breakthroughs across materials discovery, drug design, climate modeling, and fundamental physics.
-The report also addresses critical challenges, including data scarcity, interpretability, reproducibility, and ethical considerations.
-Finally, it explores emerging trends like interdisciplinary AI, autonomous discovery systems, foundation models, and quantum AI, highlighting future directions for responsible and impactful scientific advancement.

 ## Table of Contents